 Rare books and music

 For printed items, you should consult the relevant catalogue to identify the required item, and then place an online request via the main catalogue.

 Delivery of rare books and music

-Normally, you may order up to eight items at one time on the online book request system, but you can keep only a maximum of six items on reserve.
+Normally, you may order up to eight items at one time using the online book request system, but you can keep only a maximum of six items on reserve.

-Printed material you have not reserved is delivered at set times.
+Printed material you have not reserved is delivered to the reading room at set times.